 During the summer months, our water consumption increases, resulting in “peak days” when daily demand reaches its annual maximum.
 Our water system infrastructure is designed to meet peak day demands; however, this infrastructure is expensive and often has environmental impacts to water tables and streams.
 Restricting water use reduces peak day demands, thereby minimizing the need for new infrastructure while ensuring water system capacity is adequate to meet all needs.
 Neighbouring municipalities also adopt similar restrictions to reduce peak demands.

 Our water restrictions are tied to the level of Dickson Lake.
 Dickson Lake provides the majority of drinking water to the residents of Abbotsford and Mission.
 Dickson Lake is monitored and the level is checked daily.
-As the lake gets lower, it triggers higher water restrictions during the peak water use months (May to September).
+As the lake gets lower, it triggers higher water restrictions during the peak water use months (May to October).